sensu/sensu-docs/content/sensu-go/5.0/reference/filters.md

 ### Handling non-production events

-The following example filter definition, entitled `development_filter`, will discard event data with a custom entity definition attribute `"environment":
+The following example filter definition, entitled `development_filter`, will discard event data with a custom entity definition attribute `"namespace":
 "production"`.

 Note that `action` is `deny`, making this an exclusive filter; if evaluation